Moon Jong-up: 2019–present: New agency, and solo debut

 Moon was cast for an encore show of the theater production The Lost Village; the performance took place on April 27, 2019.
 Set in Jeju Island amid the historical events of 1979, he played the young version of bar owner Donghyuk.

 Moon was a contestant on Maeil Broadcasting Network's survival reality show Signhere (2019), where participants auditioned to join Jay Park's record label AOMG.
 He passed the first round, but was eliminated in the second after his collaborative performance with MBA.
 In November, Moon signed an exclusive contract with The Groove Company.

 On May 7, 2020, he released his debut single album Headache and its funk-pop title track.

 On July 8, 2021, he released his first extended play Us.

-In December, 2021, it was revealed he would be playing the role of Jang Jun in the upcoming music comedy Idol Recipe (2021), a film about an idol group that finds success despite being abandoned by their agency.

 On May 31, Moon announced that RE:MEET fan meetings will be held in Japan on July 30 and 31, 2022.

 On February 15, 2023, he was revealed as a contestant on JTBC's Peak Time and took part in TEAM 24:00.
 The group placed 3rd in the final round.

 In 2023, Moon Jongup to Hold Meet & Greet at The Shops at Skyview’s K-Pop Day in New York.

 On October 5, a teaser was released for Moon's second mini album, Some.
 The album was later released on October 30.

 On October 31, 2024, he released his third mini album, Peter.
 On May 19, 2025, Jongup announced that he would be enlisting on the same day.